 10. Anthropology and Archaeology

-At first glance, the study of either anthropology or archaeology are both attractive propositions; they develop sought-after cognitive and analytical skills, are both genuinely interesting subjects and, well, who’s never pretended to be Indiana Jones?
+At first glance, the study of either anthropology or archaeology are both attractive propositions; they develop sought-after cognitive and analytical skills, are both genuinely interesting subjects and, well, who’s never wanted to be Indiana Jones?

 The only slight hitch is that neither offers a realistic career path.
 Indeed, to achieve anything within either field requires at least a doctorate, and even then – with all that debt, time and effort – there is no guarantee of a viable career.
 Unless your sole intention is simply to satisfy your own personal interest in the subject, then it is highly unlikely that you will ever find a practical use for your degree.